skanzajamal/go-car-app/README.md

 in your IDE press debug or run button, then the application will start on port 8088

-in your browser redirect to http://localhost:8088 and provide following credentials:
+api docs: open in browser http://localhost:8088/swagger-ui/index.html# and provide following credentials:

 username: admin
 password: password